Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, proficiency with Carpenter's tools.

-Your bows become stronger and your arrows deadlier, you gain the following benefits:
+Your bows become stronger and your arrows deadlier.

 * You gain expertise in Carpenter’s tools
 * You have learned to work with exotic materials.